ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: Parallelism

-As the `explicit/probabilistic acceptance' in step (ii) is done for all or a subset of the sampled parameters depending on the algorithms, they can easily be split into independent jobs and parallelized for all the algorithms in each group.
-For an `explicit acceptance' to occur, it may take different amounts of time for different perturbed parameters (more repeated steps are needed if the proposed parameter value is distant from the true parameter value).
-Hence the first group of algorithms are easy to parallelize but they are also inherently imbalanced as illustrated for the PMCABC algorithm in Figure~\ref{fig:imbalance_pmcabc}.
-We can see that the algorithms with `probabilistic acceptance' do not have the similar issue of imbalance as a probabilistic acceptance step takes approximately the same amount of time for each parameter.
+The acceptance in step (ii) (at Page~\pageref{item:step_ii}) can be easily split into independent jobs and parallelized for all the algorithms in each group. {Recall now the distinction between ABC algorithms with explicit and implicit acceptance (Section~\ref{sec:ABCpy_alg}); for the latter, one single simulation for each perturbed parameter value is generated and the parameter is accepted probabilistically.
+In the former case, instead, simulations are run until the simulation matches the observation at some tolerance level $\epsilon_t$.} For an explicit acceptance to occur, therefore, it may take different amounts of time for different perturbed parameters (more repeated steps are needed if the proposed parameter value is distant from the true parameter value).
+Hence the first group of algorithms are inherently imbalanced as illustrated for the PMCABC algorithm in Figure~\ref{fig:imbalance_pmcabc}.
+Instead, the algorithms with probabilistic acceptance do not have a similar issue of imbalance as a probabilistic acceptance step takes approximately the same amount of time for each parameter.

 Next we compare the achieved performance gain by exploiting parallelism for four ABC algorithms: PMCABC, APMCABC, SABC and ABCsubsim.
-The choice of these four algorithms were motivated by three aspects: a) PMCABC: Most classical ABC algorithm; b) APMCABC and SABC: ABC algorithms with faster convergence to posterior distribution and the minimal number of model simulations needed \citep{lenormand2013adaptive, Albert_2015}; c) ABCsubsim: Popular algorithm for Engineering applications \citep{Kulakova_2016}.
-In Figure~\ref{fig:imbalance_pmcabc_sabc_speed_eff}, we compare their speed-up and efficiency using the previously described settings of stochastic Lorenz model.
+The choice of these four algorithms were motivated by three aspects: a) PMCABC is the most classical ABC algorithm; b) APMCABC and SABC are, to the best of our knowledge, the ABC algorithms with faster convergence to posterior distribution and the minimal number of model simulations needed \citep{lenormand2013adaptive, Albert_2015}; c) ABCsubsim is instead a popular algorithm for engineering applications \citep{Kulakova_2016}. {Further we comment that we exclude SMCABC, RSMCABC and RejectionABC from our analysis, due to the almost similar performance of SMCABC in comparison to SMCABC and the inability of RSMCABC and RejectionABC to scale up while using correspondingly more than 1 or 100~parallel cores, which is a much smaller number with respect to the one we considered here.}

+We run now the above algorithms on the Lorenz95 model as discussed in Section~\ref{sec:ABCpy_sructure}; as the code for PCMABC was provided there, we show here how to run the inference with the other three algorithms; all parameters, except for the specified ones, are left to their default value: \begin{CodeChunk} \begin{CodeInput} >>> from abcpy.inferences import SABC, APMCABC, ABCsubsim